Amanda Crooks, Senior Head Teacher

 I believe that children should be offered the choice to choose their own play experiences.
 I feel it is their own individual right to make decisions for themselves.

 I’m looking forward to meeting you and your children at the Crèche

-Hi, I am Nera Sususco Yarker.
+Kia ora, my name is Nera Sususco Yarker.
 I am married and have two wonderful children.
-I come from a big family of nine.
+I come from a big family of nine, with four brothers and four sisters.
 I am a home person and love spending time with my family.
-When I am not at crèche you will see me at the soccer field or tennis court cheering for my boys.
-My husband and my children are sports mad people.
-I also enjoy reading and going to the movies with friends.
+My husband and my children are passionate about sports, so when I am not at crèche you will probably see me at the football pitch or tennis court cheering for my boys.

 My teaching career started in the Philippines.
-I have a Bachelor of Arts degree and Master of Arts degree in Education.
-I taught in the Philippines for 5.5 years before migrating to New Zealand.
-I also completed a Graduate Diploma in Teaching ECE at Auckland University.
+I taught in the Philippines for several years before migrating to New Zealand.
+I have a Bachelor of Arts degree, Master of Arts degree in Education and a Graduate Diploma in Teaching ECE from The University of Auckland.